bill19691213-png/Data_Analysis_Ecommerce/README.md

 The analysis is split into two parts:
-**Part 1:** overall ecommerce performance overview **Part 2:** Which device segment has the largest funnel leakage, at which step does the leakage happen, and what optimization would likely produce the biggest revenue impact?
+**Part 1:** overall ecommerce performance overview **Part 2:** identify the biggest funnel leak and recommend where to optimize first

 ## The final deliverables include:
 - cleaned SQL tables built from the source ecommerce dataset